 How to Cook Sirloin Tip Steak on the Stove or Grill

 Prep & marinate.
 Be sure to use a meat tenderizer mallet if the steak was not already blade tenderized.
-Mix a marinade and coat the sirloin tip well.
+Mix a marinade with soy sauce (suggested ingredients listed in the recipe card) and coat the sirloin tip well.
 Marinate covered and refrigerated for at least 6 hours and up to 24.
 This cut of beef really benefits from a prolonged marination.

 Rest & slice.
 A couple of minutes of rest will suffice because this is a thin cut.
 Slice against the grain as a final way to create a more tender and easier to chew bite of steak.